Commodity Price Formation: Physical Constraints, Financial Flows, and Structural Drivers

 Agricultural commodities: the most shock-prone market

 Interpreting a price move as a signal of physical equilibrium.
-In commodity markets, prices often reflect financial expectations, portfolio reallocations, or monetary constraints (a strong dollar compresses USD prices regardless of physical fundamentals — documented negative DXY correlation, Goldman Sachs 2023) well before real supply and demand can adjust.
+In commodity markets, prices often reflect financial expectations, portfolio reallocations, or monetary constraints (a strong dollar compresses USD prices regardless of physical fundamentals โ documented negative DXY correlation, Goldman Sachs 2023) well before real supply and demand can adjust.
 The forward curve structure (contango/backwardation) provides a more reliable signal of physical market conditions than spot prices alone.

-Commodity prices emerge at the intersection of two irreducible logics: a physical logic — geological, energy, climatic — evolving over years and decades, and a financial logic — expectations, positioning, flows — evolving in real time.
+Commodity prices emerge at the intersection of two irreducible logics: a physical logic โ geological, energy, climatic โ evolving over years and decades, and a financial logic โ expectations, positioning, flows โ evolving in real time.
 Marginal production cost forms the medium-term gravitational floor.
-Inventories buffer inelastic supply and fluctuating demand — and the forward curve structure (contango/backwardation) directly reflects their condition.
+Inventories buffer inelastic supply and fluctuating demand โ and the forward curve structure (contango/backwardation) directly reflects their condition.
 Confusing physical signals with financial signals is the root cause of most analytical errors.
-The relevant diagnosis is not “oil is at $80” but “is the physical market in surplus or deficit, where is marginal cost, and what does the forward curve structure signal?”.
+The relevant diagnosis is not โoil is at $80โ but โis the physical market in surplus or deficit, where is marginal cost, and what does the forward curve structure signal?โ.

 Further reading

-Physical vs derivatives markets — The two inseparable dimensions of commodity markets.
+The two inseparable dimensions of commodity markets.

-The role of inventories in price formation — The buffer between supply and demand and what the forward curve reveals.
+The buffer between supply and demand, and what the forward curve reveals.

-← Back to pillar page Commodities
+Differences by family →โ Back to pillar page Commodities